SDR vs BDR: Build High-Performance Sales Teams in 2026

 How do I know if my SDR/BDR team is performing well?

-SDR metrics: speed-to-lead, meeting acceptance rate, opportunity conversion, show rates.
-BDR metrics: activities-to-meeting ratio, pipeline created, opportunity value, contribution to closed revenue.
+SDR metrics: speed-to-lead (target under 5 minutes), meeting acceptance rate, opportunity conversion (target 30-40%), show rates (target 80%+).
+BDR metrics: activities-to-meeting ratio, pipeline created ($250K-$500K+ monthly), opportunity value, contribution to closed revenue.
 Track both inputs and outputs.

 Why Most LinkedIn SDR Teams Are Still Doing It Wrong

-Let’s talk about LinkedIn outreach.
-It’s become the default channel for B2B prospecting.
+LinkedIn has become the default channel for B2B prospecting.
 And almost everyone does it poorly.

 They use “automation” tools that just send template messages.
 If connection accepted, send this.
 If no reply, send that.
 They call it AI.
 It’s just a scheduler with if-else logic.